-Form of violence Examples of violence Emotional and verbal violence words or phrases used to humiliate, degrade, demean, embarrass or intimidate harassment at the victim's workplace threatening to remove the victim's children using systems' such as family court or notifying Child Safety threatening to harm pets, property or possessions threatening to suicide if the relationship ends threatening to kill or harm the victim and/or children Physical violence pushing, slapping, punching, kicking, strangling, choking, biting, shaking, inflicting burns, hair pulling using a weapon such as a belt, knife or gun to harm the partner, children or pets Sexual violence forcing a person to have sex or take part in sexual acts against their will using an object or body part to penetrate the vagina, mouth or anus without consent injuring sexual organs forcing a person to have unsafe sex without protection against pregnancy or sexually transmitted infections forcing someone to observe or take part in sexual activities, pornography, voyeurism or exhibitionism Social violence behaviour that limits, controls or interferes with a person's social activities or relationships with others excessive questioning, stalking, monitoring movements and social communications including texts or social networking social control and isolation to separate the victim from friends, family and community agencies limiting and controlling a person's movements

-Financial violence exercising control of all finances in order to increase the powerlessness and dependence of the victim taking the victim's money, or personal items such as keys and car making a person ask for necessities demanding that a person maintain a household on limited amounts of housekeeping money and then abusing them for not being able to do so.
-Spiritual and cultural violence denying the victim access to cultural land, sites or family opinitual and cultural violence denying the victim's access to cultural or spiritual ceremonies or rites preventing religious observances or practices forcing religious ways and practices against the victim's own beliefs undermining the person's cultural background, particularly for people from culturally and linguistically diverse backgrounds threatening deportation, or to withdraw support for applications made through the Department of Immigration and Multicultural Affairs
+Form of violence Examples of violence Emotional and verbal violence words or phrases used to humiliate, degrade, demean, embarrass or intimidate harassment at the victim's workplace threatening to remove the victim's children using systems' such as family court or notifying Child Safety threatening to harm pets, prop • threatening to suicide if the rel threatening to kill or harm the • Physical violence • pushing, slapping, punching, k choking, biting, shaking, inflict pulling using a weapon such as a belinerm the partner, children or partner. • forcing a person to have sex of acts against their will r take part in sexual using an object or body part to vagina, mouth or anus without • injuring sexual organs forcing a person to have unsate protection against pregnancy of transmitted infections forcing someone to observe or activities, pornography, voyeu exhibitionism • • behaviour that limits, controls person's social activities or others excessive questioning, st movements and social comm texts or social networking alking, monitoring unications including social control and isolation to from friends, family and collimiting and controlling a personal family. ommunity agencies • exercising control of all fin increase the powerlessness the victim taking the victim's money, or as keys and car personal items such making a person ask for neces ecitios demanding that a person maintain a household on limited amounts of housekeeping money and then abusing them for not being able to do so.
+Spiritual and cultural violence denying the victim access to cultural land, sites or family denying the victim's access to cultural or spiritual ceremonies or rites preventing religious observances or practices forcing religious ways and practices against the victim's own beliefs undermining the person's cultural background, particularly for people from culturally and linguistically diverse backgrounds threatening deportation, or to withdraw support for applications made through the Department of Immigration and Multicultural Affairs